 Surface Coating Technology

-But leading manufacturers have moved to multilayer coating systems:
+The basic approach: spray food-grade oil with wax, tumble, done.
+Leading manufacturers have moved to multilayer coating systems:

 - Second layer: Anti-sticking agent (wax/oil blend) with specific melting point ranges for different storage temperatures